multiversx/mx-docs/docs/developers/account-storage.md

 ## Description

-The Elrond protocol offers the possibility of storing additional data under an account as key-value pairs.
+The MultiversX protocol offers the possibility of storing additional data under an account as key-value pairs.
 This can be useful for many use cases.

 A wallet owner can store key-value pairs by using the built-in function `SaveKeyValue` that receives any number of key-value pairs.